toksaitov/blog/Readme.md

 ## Usage

-Create the `.env` file with secrets and parameters for all the components.
+Create an `.env` file with secrets and parameters for all the components.

 ```bash
 # Database